 In preparing our budgets, we seek to:

-- retain front-line services wherever possible;
+- retain front-line services wherever possible, and seek external funding to help deliver them;

 - maintain a high level of quality in key services (and, if we can’t afford that, then to stop providing that service all together);

-- focus on our statutory purposes but in a way that, wherever possible, supports communities and the local economy.
+- focus on our statutory purposes but in a way that, wherever possible, supports local communities and the local economy.